 I took a break from ship modeling for about 6 years but got back into it in December, 2014.
 I resurrected the Model Shipways kit of Emma C. Berry that I started 15 years ago.
-I didn't get far with it at the time because I realized it was too difficult for my skill level then.
+I didn't get far with it back then because I realized it was too difficult for my skill level at the time.
 It was not in the best shape and needed a bit of correcting, but it served its purpose of getting me re-started with the hobby.
-I'm currently working on scratch building a 3/8" scale model of the scow schooner Alma.
+After finishing that model, I was working on scratch building a 3/8" scale model of the scow schooner Alma up until the end of November (2015) but got burned out so I have set it aside for a while.
+I'm currently working on a model of the USCG Lightship Nantucket.

 I started building models as a kid (mostly plastic) but as I grew older and other fun things came along, I abandoned modeling (although I have always loved to view and marvel over ship models in museums).
 I tried a few wooden models during my middle adult years, but mostly without success.
 I often started a model with great enthusiasm but rarely got past the point of completing the hull.
 I believe I tried to tackle models that were either too advanced for my skill level or simply would have taken a longer time than I was prepared to spend.
 (If you are a newcomer to the hobby, please read my suggestions for choosing your first kit and my list of suggested tools.)

-Muscongus Bay Lobster SmackAbout 16 years ago, I had a long Christmas vacation and dug out a kit I'd started some years before.
+Muscongus Bay Lobster SmackSome years ago, I had a long Christmas vacation and dug out a kit I'd started some years before.
 It was Midwest's Muscongus Bay Lobster Smack.
 Although I didn't finish the kit during the vacation, I did keep at it and finished it up a few weeks later.
 It will never show up in a museum, but it turned out OK.
-Completing that kit was key for me and I haven't stopped modeling since.
+Completing that kit was key for me and I continued to build - and finish - more models.

 I hope you'll enjoy exploring the site and taking a look at my models.
 They are shown in chronological order on the Models page, so you can see if I've improved any over the years.
 If you have any questions about my models or ship modeling in general, or suggested improvements to the site, feel free to email me.